PyR8zdl/BluTopiaRules/Main Rules.md

     * **2.2.2** Seedtime does not start until you have 100% of a torrent.
 Partial downloads (link to wiki) are NOT recommended for this reason.
     * **2.2.3** There is a 3% buffer before the minimum seeding requirements kick in.
 This means that torrents will not be considered a H&R if the amount you have downloaded is less than 3%.
     * **2.2.4** Seeding rules still apply to Freeleech torrents.
-    * **2.2.5** Until you meeting the minimum seeding requirements, you must seed at leastatleast a little every 3 days (72 hours).
+    * **2.2.5** Until you meeting the minimum seeding requirements, you must seed at least a little every 3 days (72 hours).
     * **2.2.6** If you haven’t seeded the minimum required amount (168 hours) and have been disconnected for longer than 24 hours (1 day), you will get an automated pre-warning PM, notifying you of an upcoming HnR if you do not start seeding the next 48 hours.
     * **2.2.7** If you have been disconnected for >72 hours (3 days) and haven’t seeded the minimum required time, you will receive a Hit and Run Warning (link to HnR warning).